 2. Exhale, and begin to bend at the hips, bring your head toward your knees.
 If flexibility is not your strength, you may begin with your knees bent slightly, and improve from there.

-3. As you descend with your upper torso, extend your hand to the ground or behind you ankles.
+3. Then, as you descend with your upper torso, extend your hands to the ground or behind you ankles.

 4. Begin to focus with each exhalation, extend a little further.
 Feel the stretch in your hamstrings, and spine.

 5. Hold this pose for 30 seconds – 1 minute.
 Bend at the knees, with the back straight, arms to the sides, inhale back to mountain pose.

 Standing Side Bend